-You can read about the entire trip on my old blog 9000 Miles.
-But to make a long story short, I traveled 17,000 miles through 46 states over four months and saw just about every place in the United States I’ve ever wanted to see.
+To make a long story short, I traveled 17,000 miles through 46 states over four months and saw just about every place in the United States I’ve ever wanted to see.
 And I survived on a $7/day food budget!

 What’s the worst travel experience you’ve ever had?

 That is a highly offensive question and I’m going to be forced to end the interview if you continue.